Perfect Privacy Review 2023: Secure, But Too Slow?

-Total anonymity online - is it possible?
-According to Perfect Privacy, the answer is a resounding 'yes'.
+Complete online anonymity - is it possible?
+According to Perfect Privacy, the answer is yes.
 The Swiss VPN provider is relatively unknown compared to its competitors, however, that doesn't stop it from making big promises.
-Our test shows how close Perfect Privacy comes to perfection, and where its offerings are less than stellar.
+Our test shows how close Perfect Privacy comes to achieving VPN perfection.

 Loaded with security features